16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 Have an Exciting Pitch as Part of Your Sales Strategy

-But above all, your sales goals should be SMART:
+Your sales goals should also be SMART:

 • Specific